jamulussoftware/jamuluswebsite/wiki/en/Software-Manual.md

 You can group users together using the "group" toggle.
 Moving the fader of any member of the group will move the other faders in that group by the same amount.
 You can isolate a channel from the group temporarily with shift-click-drag.

-If the server operator has enabled recording, you will see a message above the mixer showing that you are being recorded.
+If the Server operator has enabled recording, you will see a message above the mixer showing that you are being recorded.

 # Settings

 ## My Profile

-From the Settings menu, select "My Profile..." to set your Alias/Name which is displayed below your fader in the server audio mixer board.
+From the Settings menu, select "My Profile..." to set your Alias/Name which is displayed below your fader in the Server audio mixer board.

 <figure><img src="{% include img/en-screenshots/settings-profile.inc %}" style="border: 5px solid grey;" loading="lazy" alt="Image of a profile window"></figure>